S2AUlendo/UlendoCaaS-Docs/CaaSDB/CaaSDB.md

 ## Adding your first machine
 To add a machine users will head to the inventory page, and click the new button to add a new machine.
-After providing some details to make it easier to reference the machine, click create to store the information
+After providing some details to make it easier to reference the machine, click create to store the information.

 A unique ID is automatically generated.
 Users will need this information along with their customer ID and access key to use the plugin.